Different cities and municipalities take their sportlov holidays in different weeks to avoid the slopes becoming unnecessarily crowded.

 The train company Snälltåget runs a night train from Malmö to Stockholm and then on to the resorts of Åre, Vemdalen and Storlien in Jämtland.

-SJ also runs train services from Stockholm to Åre for about 1,125 kronor each way, with the journey taking just under seven hours.
+SJ also runs train services from Stockholm to Åre at around 4,500 kronor for a return trip for a family of four with the journey taking just under seven hours.

 You can't get the train directly to Sälen, but you can get to Mora or Borlänge, and then travel on to Sälen on the local Dalstrafik buses.